Chaste/Chaste.github.io/site/content/docs/dev-guides/profiling.md

   at the top;
 - `<TestName>.svg`: a call graph, best viewed in a web browser — boxes are sized by the time spent in each function;
-- `index.html`: an index page linking to the reports for every test;
 - `<TestName>.prof`: the raw profile data.

 The raw profile data can also be explored interactively — this is well worth